anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 main arg1 .. argN = out;
 ```

-Currently, all Vamp-IR inputs (`argK`, `out`) are private and it is not possible to change the name of `out`.
+Currently, all Vamp-IR inputs (`argK`, `out`) are private, and it is not possible to change the name of `out`.
 These technical limitations will be lifted in future Juvix versions.

 ## Recursion unrolling